Alv3s/Thing.Core/README.md

   return new App();
 }
 ```
 In order for Thing.Core running your app, you have to tell it where your app is and how to create one.
-Thing.Core will find for a the function above ```Thing::Core::IApp* InitializeApp()``` and will run initialize your app when its ready.
+Thing.Core will find for above the function ```Thing::Core::IApp* InitializeApp()``` and will run initialize your app when its ready.

 After compiling and uploading to ESP, you should see that your led toggles automatically whenever you press the button!